A Guide To Using Your Health Insurance for Counseling Services

 - Scenario #1: High Deductible Insurance Plan

 In this scenario, you do you have “in-network” benefits with our counselors, but you do not have a “copay” required for counseling services.
-Likely, your insurance company has contracted with the counselors at Health for Life Grand Rapids for their insurance rate, which is $120 per session.
+Likely, your insurance company has contracted with the counselors at Health for Life Counseling Grand Rapids for their insurance rate.
 In this situation, it may benefit you to pay the deductible rate, because if you eventually meet your deductible (or out of pocket maximum).
 At this point, your insurance company may pay for some or all of your counseling appointments for the rest of the year.
 However, if your deductible is very high ($5000 or more)–like many plans–you may never meet your deductible while attending counseling.
 Don’t worry, we can help!
 If you like, you do not have to use your insurance for counseling.
 We can work out a “cash rate” for counseling that works for you.
 However, if you choose to pay a reduced “cash rate” in this situation–you may not submit receipts to your insurance for reimbursement or apply it to your deductible.

 - Scenario #2: An affordable deductible, but there is no copay for counseling.